 - Make sure image dimensions match the image size as displayed

 - Reduce file size for faster loading

-- Add a caption for easier scanning of the page
+- Add a caption, if appropriate, for easier scanning of the page

-- Use an image alt text, title text is optional
+- Use image alt text.
+No need for a title text

 - Add OpenGraph and Twitter Card tags for the image